carla-simulator/carla/Docs/ref_sensors.md

 <br>
 where a is the attenuation coefficient and d is the distance to the sensor.

-In order to increase the realism we add the possibiliy of dropping cloud points.
+In order to increase the realism, we add the possibiliy of dropping cloud points.
 This is done in two different ways.
 In a general way, we can randomly drop points with a probability given by <b>dropoff_general_rate</b>.
+In this case the drop off of points is done before tracing the ray cast so adjust this parameter can actually increase our performance.
+If that parameter is set to zero it will be ignored.
+The second way to regulate the drop off of points is in a rate proportional to the intensity.
+This drop off rate will be proportional to the intensity from zero drop off at <b>dropoff_intensity_limit</b> to <b>dropoff_zero_intensity</b> at zero intensity.

 This output contains a cloud of simulation points and thus, can be iterated to retrieve a list of their [`carla.Location`](python_api.md#carla.Location):